NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 --solve-intrinsics
     Optimize intrinsic camera parameters.
 Only used for pinhole, optical bar, and CSM (frame and linescan) cameras.
-Assumes option ``--inline-adjustments``.
+This implies ``--inline-adjustments``.

---intrinsics-to-float <arg>
+--intrinsics-to-float <string (default: "")>
-    If solving for intrinsics and desired to float only a few of them, specify here, in quotes, one or more of: focal_length, optical_center, other_intrinsics.
-Not specifying anything, will
-    float all of them, if ``--solve-intrinsics`` is specified.
+    If solving for intrinsics and is desired to float only a few of them, specify here, in quotes, one or more of: ``focal_length``, ``optical_center``, ``other_intrinsics``.
+Not specifying anything will float all of them.
+Also can specify ``all`` or ``none``.

---intrinsics-to-share <arg>
+--intrinsics-to-share <string (default: "")>
-    If solving for intrinsics and desired to share only a few of them, specify here, in quotes, one or more of: focal_length, optical_center, other_intrinsics.
-By default all of the intrinsics are shared, so to not share any of them pass in a blank string.
+    If solving for intrinsics and desired to share only a few of them across all cameras, specify here, in quotes, one or more of: ``focal_length``, ``optical_center``, ``other_intrinsics``.
+By default all of the intrinsics are shared, so to not share any of them pass in an empty string.
+Also can specify as ``all`` or ``none``.
+If sharing intrinsics per sensor, this option is ignored, as then the sharing is more fine-grained.
+    (:numref:`kaguya_tc_refine_intrinsics`).

 --intrinsics-limits <arg>
     Set a string in quotes that contains min max ratio pairs for intrinsic parameters.
 For example, "0.8 1.2" limits the parameter to changing by no more than 20 percent.
 The first pair is for focal length, the next two are for the center pixel, and the remaining pairs are for other intrinsic parameters.
 If too many pairs are passed in the program will throw an exception and print the number of intrinsic parameters the cameras use.
     Cameras adjust all of the parameters in the order they are specified in the camera model unless it is specified otherwise in :numref:`pinholemodels`.
-Unfortunately, setting limits can
-    greatly slow down the solver.
+    Setting limits can greatly slow down the solver.

 --num-passes <integer (default: 2)>
     How many passes of bundle adjustment to do, with given number